frejakell/Ant-Colony-Optimization-Algorithm-/README.md

 This concept can easily be applied to graph based problems.
 The code in this project attempts to find the shortest path through a graph which visits each node once along the way before returning to the original start node.

+The code consist of a primary class called _ AntColonyOPT_